etirouthier/keras_dna/docs/modelwrapper.md

 ## Evaluating

-To evaluate a generator on the desired chromosomes use `.evaluate()`.
-For a `Generator` one needs to specify the chromosomes  with the keyword `incl_chromosomes`.
-For a `MultiGenerator` one needs to create a full generator and pass it with `generator_eval`.
-One can also pass keywords of the method `.evaluate_generator()` of a keras model.
+To evaluate the model on the desired chromosomes use `.evaluate()`.
+If generator_train is a `Generator` instance one needs to specify the chromosomes with the keyword `incl_chromosomes`.
+If generator_train is a `MultiGenerator` instance one needs to create a full generator and pass it with `generator_eval`.
+One can also pass keywords corresponding to the keras model method `.evaluate_generator()`.

 Evaluation of a `Generator`: